Introduction

 Plenary

 Go back outside to find the seeds hidden at the beginning of the session.
 It is surprisingly difficult to find them all.
-Ask pupils to think of an advantage and disadvantage of seed dispersal by animal.

-In their opinion, who would win the fight for survival - wind or animal dispersed seeds?
+In their opinion, who would win the fight for survival - wind or animal-dispersed seeds?

 Research: How else can a plant disperse its seeds?
 Find examples to share with each other.